Samyutha-dulla/Grarimy-Devops/README.md

 # Grarimy-Devops
-a small sample code of my project
+a small sample code of my project for the basic DEVOPS